Winter Greens Easy Christmas Table Runner Tutorial

 I finished up a quick little table runner for Christmas using the same pattern from the Winter Blues table runner.

-I couldn’t believe how many of you asked for rotary cutting directions and I couldn’t wait to make the Winter Greens easy Christmas table runner tutorial for you!
+Many of you asked for rotary cutting directions and I couldn’t wait to make the Winter Greens easy Christmas table runner tutorial for you!

 Winter Greens Christmas batik table runner tutorial fast and easy to make